-Registration information and test results are accessed only by SWS staff with appropriate training in safeguarding your protected health information.
+Registration information and test results are accessed only by Student Wellness Services (SWS) staff with appropriate training in safeguarding your protected health information.
 Individuals who test positive will be contacted by a medical professional, and when relevant, will be referred to the Disability and Leave Administration Unit of Human Resources, who are also trained to handle sensitive health information in order to facilitate appropriate timekeeping and administration of employee benefits.
 Supervisors and managers will not be informed of individual test results.

-If you test positive, a medical professional from SWS will contact you to initiate isolation measures and contact tracing procedures.
+For symptomatic tests, in the event of a positive diagnostic test result, a medical professional from Student Wellness Services (SWS) will contact you to initiate isolation measures and contact tracing procedures.
 Please be sure to answer your phone or respond to messages if a SWS clinician reaches out to you.

 For surveillance tests, any positive screening through the surveillance lab will be referred for confirmatory diagnostic testing by SWS.
 Individuals with a positive diagnostic test result from SWS will isolate and participate in contact tracing.